Pork Belly Rigatoni: A Southern Salute to all’Amatriciana

 - Pour in the wine and simmer the pork for 1 minute, then remove the pork with a slotted spoon and set aside.
 Leave the fat in the pan

-- Simmer on low and stir until the sauce combines and begins to thicken – about 10-12 minutes
+- Add the crushed tomatoes and tomato paste to the wine/fat mixture, simmer on low and stir until the sauce combines and begins to thicken – about 10 minutes

 - Season the sauce with salt and pepper to taste